REV.00 - 09/02/2022

 8.3 CAME guarantees that the Products work properly.
 Unless otherwise agreed, the Conventional Guarantee terms are the following:

-for Products bearing CAME trademark, parking system line excluded, CAME BPT and Bpt trademark→ 24 months from the date of manufacturing, which appears on the Products.
+i) for Products, spare parts included, bearing CAME trademark, parking system line excluded, CAME BPT and Bpt trademark→ 24 months.

 For the Parking System product line, the warranty is 12 + 3 months from the date of subscription of the Commissioning Report (Article 9.3), if such signature is done within 3 months from the invoice date.
 Otherwise, the Conventional Guarantee period will start from the invoice date.

-8.4 The Conventional Guarantee is subordinated to respect the technical features, regular maintenance, proper state-of-the-art installation in safety conditions, and, according to conformity of use, all of which is detailed in the technical documentation which comes with the Products.
+8.4 The Conventional Guarantee is subordinated to respect the technical features, regular maintenance, proper state-of-the-art installation in safety conditions, and, according to conformity of use, all of which is detailed in the technical documentation which comes with the Products and/or with the applicable law.

 8.5 The Conventional Guarantee is not valid for: 1) consumer goods used in installing, maintaining and assembling; 2) goods easily worn out (i.e.: paper; springs; heads etc.); 3) any damage caused or any malfunctioning generated by factors other than the Products (i.e.: vandalism; weather; overvoltage of the electric line or of the data transmission line etc.) which are due to environmental interferences, of any nature, which exceed the limits established by law, 4) pre-existing installations or ones yet to be created, 5) lack of maintenance, 6) Software updates/modifications and/or parameter changes not made by CAME and/or by the Company owner of the Software, 7) loss of information stored in the system and/or deterioration of the system as a result of improper use.
 The Customer shall be the only responsible for the communication of personal data to the Public Authorities.